cheomanigua/godotdoc/content/docs/data_structures/bit_flags.md

 ```
 User selected: 7 / 111
-7 is the 'elements' variable value and 111 represents the 'elements' variable binary base conversion.
+7 is the 'elements' variable value and 111 represents the 'elements' variable binary base conversion
 Fire
 Water
 Earth
 ["Fire", "Water", "Earth"]
 Fire, Water and Earth

-a) Clearing bit 2 (WATER) using direct operator: 5 / 101
+a) Clearing bit 2 (WATER) using decimal variable value: 5 / 101
 b) Setting bit 2 (WATER) using left shift operator: 7 / 111
 c) Flipping bit 2 (WATER) using lso constant: 5 / 101
-d) Flipping bit 2 (WATER) using v constant: 7 / 111
+d) Setting bit 2 (WATER) using binary variable value: 7 / 111
-e) Clearing bit 2 (WATER) using custom function: 5 / 101
+e) Clearing bit 2 (WATER) using custom function with decimal variable value: 5 / 101
-f) Setting bit 2 (WATER) using custom function: 7 / 111
+f) Setting bit 2 (WATER) using custom function with lso: 7 / 111
-g) Flipping bit 2 (WATER) using custom function: 5 / 101
+g) Flipping bit 2 (WATER) using custom function with variable value constant: 5 / 101

 h) Checking if bit index 2 (WATER) is set using lso:
 Water is not set